Boiling Temperature Of Acetic Acid

 Introduction: What is the Boiling Point of Acetic Acid?

 The boiling point of acetic acid is approximately 118.1 °C (244.6 °F) at standard atmospheric pressure (1 atm).
-This seemingly simple number holds a wealth of information about the molecular structure and intermolecular forces within acetic acid.
+Also, this seemingly simple number holds a wealth of information about the molecular structure and intermolecular forces within acetic acid.
 Understanding this boiling point requires exploring the concept of vapor pressure and its relationship to temperature and molecular interactions.

 Factors Affecting the Boiling Point of Acetic Acid